 The Winkel Messer 35 was a clinometer that allowed the gunner of the 10,5cm lFH 18 to adjust the incline or elevation of the

 howitzer.
 The example shown above is the early World War Two variation that was supplied in a fitted wooden box with black

 stenciling on the lid.
 Later versions were supplied in a steel storage box.
 The lid is marked W.M.35 (1/6400).
 The clinometer is

 marked with the same markings and was made by Franz Kuhlmann Wilhelmshaven, serial number 15292.

 |German WWII Zundschrauben C/12 n.A., shell casing primer, above photo.

 The box shown above is for 20 C/12 n.A. (neue Art - new design') replaceable percussion primers used in the shell casing of

-the 10,5cm lFH 18 (as well as other German shell casings).
+the 10,5cm lFH 18, as well as other German WWII shell casings.
 The primer is threaded and was intended to be fitted to a shell

 casing prior to use and could be replaced in the field so a shell casing could be fired again if it did not have any damage.
 The

 box is marked 20 Stuck, Zundschrauben C/12 n.A.
 Ausfuhrung: B, Art des Schwartzpulvers: Erlenholzkohle, 41 dwx and was